NehruKandasamy/ReactDND_Blog/README.md

-# Formik_Blog
+# ReactDND_Blog
-It's a small implementation of creating a interactive forms using Formik .
+It's a small implementation of creating draggable and droppable React component using React DND .